Skip to content

 Smart Garments

-Designing smart garments and wearable haptic devices for enhancing user experiences in VR.
+Designing smart garments and wearable haptic devices for enhancing immersive user experiences in VR.

 Aalto University Logo